compassionate professionals

 Founder and Chairman

 Jim and his wife Jayne are Stillwater residents.
-Together they have 4 children, 3 sons and one daughter.
+Together they have 4 children, 3 sons, and one daughter.
 One son is working in the family business, another son served in Iraq under the Minnesota National Guard Red Bull Division as a Captain, another son has a property maintenance business, and their daughter is living in New York City working in marketing, writing, and advertising.

-Jim and Jayne Bradshaw share the passion for helping people through difficult times as they help families and friends celebrate the life of someone they have lost.
-They are also strong supporters of people working to have high quality of life in their senior years and in their final days.
+Jim and Jayne Bradshaw share a passion for helping people through difficult times as they help families and friends celebrate the life of someone they have lost.
+They are also strong supporters of people working to have a high quality of life in their senior years and in their final days.

 Jason Bradshaw